 Training & Qualifications

-- Pelvic Health Physiotherapy (Level 1, Pelvic Health Solutions)
+- Pelvic Health Physiotherapy (Levels 1, 2 & 3, Pelvic Health Solutions)

 - Advanced Orthopaedic Manual and Manipulative Physiotherapy (Level 1, Level 2 Upper Quadrant, Canadian Physiotherapy Association)